-Following on from the amazing success of the 2017 exhibition of this remarkable collection of fossilised ichthyosaurs, the Alfred Gillett Trust are holding TWO more free pop-up exhibition of fossilised ichthyosaurs found in Street.
-From 19-24 February and 29 October-3 November 2018, the public can view the fossils and learn about how they were found and what they tell us about the local environment.
+Following on from the amazing success of February’s exhibition of this remarkable collection of fossilised ichthyosaurs, the Alfred Gillett Trust is holding ONE more free pop-up exhibition in 2018 of fossilised ichthyosaurs found in Street.
+From 1 to 6 April and 28 October to 2 November 2019 you can view the fossils and learn about how they were found and what they tell us about the local environment.

 19 large ichthyosaur fossils will be on display, as well a selection of smaller fossils found in the local area.
 Known as ‘sea dragons’, ichthyosaurs were dolphin-like marine reptiles which swam in the warm seas which covered Somerset around 200 million years ago.
 Street is known internationally for the quality and quantity of the fossils found in the local blue lias rock.